 If you are caring for someone who tested positive, find out how to care for someone sick at home (CDC).

 It’s important for people in close contact with you to know that they may have been exposed to COVID-19.
-Especially with the more contagious Delta variant, the sooner people know they may have come into contact with the virus, the sooner they can take steps to protect themselves and to prevent further spread in the community.
+Especially with the more contagious variants, the sooner people know they may have come into contact with the virus, the sooner they can take steps to protect themselves and to prevent further spread in the community.

 The infectious period is when you can spread the virus to others.
 It starts the two days before you noticed any symptoms, and it continues until your isolation period ends.
 If you don’t have symptoms, your infectious period starts the two days before the day you got tested and continues for 10 days (if you remain without symptoms).